peaceps/deepclaw/README.md

 the status and the step progress as it goes, and produces a structured output at the end.
 The orchestrator tracks which tasks are running, which are blocked, and which are ready to start.

+### Reviews

+A review is a spawned run of the same kind, under the reviewer's own agent and with nothing of the conversation that asked for it.
+It is handed four tools and no others: `read_file`, `run_sync_command`, `get_project_detail`, and `submit_review` — no writing files, no moving the task, nothing to say anything with but the verdict.
+One turn asks for two readings at a time at most, each of them free to run the tests of the machine they all share.

+A verdict lands on the task and is the latest one there was.
+Nothing checks what it was made against, so a task rejected, fixed and closed without a second reading is a thing the prompts ask against rather than a thing the board refuses: the age of the verdict is put in front of whoever has to act on it.

 ### MCP (Model Context Protocol)

 Connect external tool servers through MCP.
 Any MCP-compatible server exposes its tools to your